 Digital marketing analysts are in high demand.
-Worldwide digital marketing ad spend will reach over $450 billion in 2021, and companies need competent individuals who can assess, optimize, and run digital marketing campaigns.
+Worldwide digital marketing ad spend will reached over $450 billion in 2021, and companies today need competent individuals who can assess, optimize, and run digital marketing campaigns.

 If this sounds like an intriguing career path for you, you’re probably wondering what skills and qualifications you’ll need to succeed in this role.
 This article will help you determine if you’ve got what it takes, and show you how to kick off your career as a digital marketing analyst.